convertigo/convertigo/docker/README.md

 The legacy `--link` option may still work, but it is no longer the recommended Docker approach.

+For compatibility with existing deployments, the image also detects a resolvable host named `couchdb` at startup and configures it as `http://couchdb:5984`.
+Prefer an explicit `JAVA_OPTS` setting and a user-defined network for new deployments.

 ## Use embedded PouchDB as FullSync engine (not for production)

 Convertigo FullSync is designed to use CouchDB server or cluster.
 Convertigo FullSync is also compatible with PouchDB but only for little projects or tests.
 Internet access is required to enable this feature.